Table of Contents

 As with many areas of cricket technology, the systems used to calculate six hitting are not 100% perfect.
 In terms of the Range of Projectile Calculations, there is a problem in the sense that it uses the time that the ball stays in the air.

-With the Hawkeye method, speed is measured but drops in speed, for whatever reason, can be variable.
+With the Hawkeye method, speed is measured but any drops in that speed, for whatever reason, can be variable.
 However, the margins of error are small ones, and the technology is certainly much better than it would have been in the past.

 The Biggest Sixes in Cricket